 The Rhodes Scholarships are the oldest and one of the most celebrated international fellowship awards in the world.
-Each year 32 students from the United States are selected as Rhodes Scholars.

 The Rhodes Trust provides full financial support for Rhodes Scholars to pursue a degree or degrees at the University of Oxford.
 Rhodes Scholarships are normally held for two years, the duration of most masters’ degrees and bachelors’ degrees for those who already have another bachelor’s degree, or for three years, the duration of many doctorates.
 Rhodes Scholars are chosen not only for their outstanding scholarly achievements, but for their character, commitment to others and to the common good and for their potential for leadership in whatever domains their careers may lead.

 Please see the program website for specific eligibility requirements.*